 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

-I installed a hook on the inside of B’s door for his robe.
+First, install a hook on the inside of the closet door for robes.
 Make sure it’s low enough for your child to reach.

 The center of the closet has button up shirts, long sleeves, sport shirts and jackets.